xrdocs/design/_blogs/2020-10-01-peering-fabric-hld_3_5.md

 PFS nodes utilize a next-hop address bound to an anycast SR SID to allow traffic engineering on a per-peering center basis.

+### Slow Peer Detection for BGP

+In the Peering Fabric 3.5 design and IOS-XR 7.1.2 slow-peer detection is enabled by default.
+Slow peers are those who are slow to receive and process inbound BGP updates and ack those to the sender.
+If the slow peer is participating in the same update group as other peers, this can slow down the update process for all peers.
+In this release when IOS-XR detects a slow peer, it will create a syslog mention with information about the specific peer.

 ## Telemetry

 The Peering fabric design uses the rich telemetry available in IOS-XR